optimacros/bdd_apps_documentation/advancedFeatues/advancedFeature.md

   Scenario: <3.15> Hide Jun 21 column
     When I right click on "Col Header(Jun 21)"
     And I click on "Menu Item(Hide)"
-    And I see that Grid exists and loaded
+    * Check if the Grid exists and loaded
     And I see that "Col Header(Jul 21)" exists
     Then I see that "Col Header(Jun 21)" doesn't exist

   Scenario: <3.16> Hide Jul 21 column
     And I right click on "Col Header(Jul 21)"
     And I click on "Menu Item(Hide)"
-    And I see that Grid exists and loaded
+    * Check if the Grid exists and loaded
     And I see that "Col Header(Aug 21)" exists
     Then I see that "Col Header(Jul 21)" doesn't exist

   Scenario: <3.17> Hide Aug 21 column
     And I right click on "Col Header(Aug 21)"
     And I click on "Menu Item(Hide)"
-    And I see that Grid exists and loaded
+    * Check if the Grid exists and loaded
     And I see that "Col Header(Sep 21)" exists
     Then I see that "Col Header(Aug 21)" doesn't exist

   Scenario: <3.18> Hide Sep 21 column
     And I right click on "Col Header(Sep 21)"
     And I click on "Menu Item(Hide)"
-    And I see that Grid exists and loaded
+    * Check if the Grid exists and loaded
     And I see that "Col Header(Oct 21)" exists
     Then I see that "Col Header(Sep 21)" doesn't exist

   Scenario: <3.19> Hide Oct 21 column
     And I right click on "Col Header(Oct 21)"
     And I click on "Menu Item(Hide)"
-    And I see that Grid exists and loaded
+    * Check if the Grid exists and loaded
     And I see that "Col Header(Nov 21)" exists
     Then I see that "Col Header(Oct 21)" doesn't exist

   Scenario: <3.20> Hide Nov 21 column
     And I right click on "Col Header(Nov 21)"
     And I click on "Menu Item(Hide)"
-    And I see that Grid exists and loaded
+    * Check if the Grid exists and loaded
     And I see that "Col Header(Dec 21)" exists
     Then I see that "Col Header(Nov 21)" doesn't exist

   Scenario: <3.21> Hide Dec 21 column
     And I right click on "Col Header(Dec 21)"
     And I click on "Menu Item(Hide)"
-    And I see that Grid exists and loaded
+    * Check if the Grid exists and loaded
     And I see that "Col Header(FY21)" exists
     Then I see that "Col Header(Dec 21)" doesn't exist